fbpx

 Clarity of vision.
 Actual speed, not televised hustle.
 Leadership that respects competence.
 Alignment between what the market needs and what you know how to do.
 A revenue engine that can survive market cycles.
 A culture where smart people get things done instead of defending their ego.

-Right now, I am looking at verticals like stablecoins, payments, RWA, gaming, and degen ecosystems because those match my strengths and my view of where value will actually accrue.
+Personally, I am looking at verticals like Stablecoins, Payments, RWA, Gaming, and Degen (gambling-esque products like memecoins, prediction markets, sports betting etc) because those match my strengths and my view of where value will actually accrue in the next 10 years.

 The right company compounds you.
 The wrong one extracts you.

-After 7 years of experimenting across consumer, enterprise, growth, and ecosystem work, that is the only career advice I trust.
+After 7 years of experimenting across consumer, enterprise, growth, and ecosystem work, these are my lessons

 Leave a Comment